Why XACDURO

 ~90 days ago for community‑acquired bacterial pneumonia within LTC facility

-A. baumannii=Acinetobacter baumannii; COPD=chronic obstructive pulmonary disease.
+A. baumannii, Acinetobacter baumannii; COPD=chronic obstructive pulmonary disease.

 References: